japneetkaur7909-hash/Inductionprogram2025/README.md

  ---

 ## Day 4

-## Session by Dr. Priya Darshni on Universal Human Values-2
+  •	Focus on Right Understanding – Dr. Darshni continued her series on Universal Human Values, emphasizing the deeper concept of right understanding.

-The afternon began with Dr. Darshni's continuation of her series on *Universal Human Values.* Instead of repeating earlier points, she pushed us into deeper waters-exploring the idea of
-*Right Understaning.* To explain, she drew a simple yet poowerful contrast: animals are content once their physical needs are satisfied, but humans cannot stop there.
-We need food, shelter, and safety, yes-but also clarity, meaningful relationships, and inner balance to live joyfully.
+	•	Human vs. Animal Needs – Animals are content once physical needs are met, but humans also require clarity, meaningful relationships, and inner balance.
-She reminded us that wealth and comfort alone do not promise peace.
-A prson can own every luxury and still restless if trust and respect are missing.
-On the other hand, life can feel full even with fewer resources, provided there is understanding and harmony.She warned that when our thoughts and values lack calrity, we may unknowingly spread unhappiness to those around us.
+	•	Limits of Wealth – Wealth and comfort alone do not guarantee peace; trust and respect are equally essential.
+	•	Fulfillment through Harmony – Even with fewer resources, life feels complete if there is understanding and harmony.
+	•	Impact of Lack of Clarity – Confused thoughts and unclear values can spread unhappiness to others.
-At a point, she gently paused and asked: *"In your busy day, how often do you pause to reflect on yourself, your relationships, and the harmony you create?"* That question lingered in the room.
+	•	Reflection Question – She asked, “How often do you pause to reflect on yourself, your relationships, and the harmony you create?”
-We all realised that we dedicate hours to academics and tasks, but barely any time to self-reflection.
-Her closing message was clear- growthis not just about marks or achievements, but about cultivating empathy, clarity, and respect for others.
+	•	Realisation – Students recognized they devote time to academics but rarely to self-reflection.
+	•	Core Message – True growth is not just academic success but also empathy, clarity, and respect for others.
-Her talk felt less like a lecture and more like an awakening- simple words that quietly nudged us to rethink how we live.
+	•	Overall Experience – The session felt more like an awakening than a lecture, inspiring students to rethink how they live.

 ## Causmic Cub Introduction

-Later, from 3:00 to 4:00 pm, the atmosphere shifter as the **CAUSMIC CLUB** took the stage.
-Their very name caught attention - *Causmic*, a blend of *"cause"* and *"cosmos"*, *"symbolizing"* limitless ideas tied to purposeful action.
-The members introduced themselves with infectious enthusiasm and shared the club's vision: to be a space where creativity, discussions and innovation come  together.
-They walked us through the variety of events they've hosted-**ACME, APEX, Genconian Craft Prix, Bachelor Buddies, and Ambit Youth Parliament.** Each event had its own flavor, ranging from technical competitions to cultural showcases and thought-provoking debates.
-What stood out most was the inclusivity- the club is not bound by departments or seniority; it thrives on diversity.
-But their real emphasis was not on attending events, but on *creating* them.
-They spoke about teamwork, leadership, and learning from real challenges-how every member gets the chance to design, organize and execute ideas.
-This, they said, is what transforms students into confident individuals ready for bigger roles in life.
-The room was charged with their passion.
-It didn't feel like a routine introduction; it felt like an invitation to step into something bigger.
-By the end, many of us were no longer just listeners-we were already imagining ourselves as future members of Causmic.
+  •	The Causmic Club conducted its orientation session from 3:00 to 4:00 pm.
+	•	The name Causmic is derived from “cause” and “cosmos”, reflecting the club’s vision of purposeful action, creativity, and broad thinking.
+	•	The session began with an introduction to the club’s objectives, highlighting its inclusivity for students from all departments and years.
+	•	Members shared details of the diverse events organized under the club, including:
+	•	ACME
+	•	APEX
+	•	Genconian Craft Prix
+	•	Bachelor Buddies
+	•	Ambit Youth Parliament
+	•	These events span across technical, cultural, and discussion-based domains.
+	•	Coordinators stressed that the club focuses not only on attending events but also on hands-on involvement in:
+	•	Planning
+	•	Teamwork
+	•	Leadership
+	•	Execution of activities
+	•	Through participation, students gain organizational experience, problem-solving skills, and confidence.
+	•	The session was highly engaging and motivating, inspiring many students to actively consider joining the club.

 ---